dalek-cryptography/curve25519-dalek/README.md

 | :---     | :---                                  | :---                |
 | 4.x      | Dependencies `digest` and `rand_core` | Minor SemVer bump   |

-* In the future exempted `digest` and `rand_core` may be changed to optional features.
+* In the future exempted `digest` and `rand_core` may be changed to optional features accompanied by a minor bump.
-* Any changes to these exemptions will be accompanied by a major version bump.

-## SemVer

-* All on-by-default features of this library are covered by SemVer
-* MSRV is considered exempt from SemVer as noted
-* Breaking changes on dependencies exposed via Public API are also considered exempt as noted

 # Safety